saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 ## 3.04 Run Web App Tests on Sauce Labs
 Duration: 0:05:00

-Now that you have the pieces in place, such as your Sauce Labs credentials and variables to pass in as capabilities, you can run the example test suite on Sauce Labs by pointing to the Sauce Labs endpoint and adding the required Capabilities.
+Now that you have the pieces in place, such as your Sauce Labs credentials and variables to pass in as capabilities, you can run the example test suite on Sauce Labs in a few simple steps:
+* Add the endpoint (URL) to run tests on Sauce Labs VMs
+* Add in capabilities to set the browser and operating system for your tests
+* Start a Remote WebDriver and run tests using different options on Sauce Labs

 #### Video
 **[Run a Web App Test on Sauce Labs]()**